Achieving a Successful ROI: Data and Creativity

-According to conventional wisdom, there is a dichotomy between the right and left side of the brain.
-The right side of the brain is geared towards creativity and intuition while the left side of the brain is more quantitative and analytical.
-However, there is no scientific backing to support this; new research suggests that this is an oversimplification.
+According to conventional wisdom, there is a dichotomy between the right and left sides of the brain.
+The right side of the brain is geared towards creativity and intuition, while the left side of the brain is more quantitative and analytical.
+However, there is no scientific backing to support this; new research suggests an oversimplification.

 Kara D. Federmeier, a cognitive neuroscientist from the University of Illinois shares that while hemispheres have specialties, creative and analytic processes happen across both sides with an intriguing interplay.
 In businesses, one cannot survive without both creativity and innovation alongside logic and analytics.

 Creativity is not new to marketing and is considered by many to be the foundation, but day-to-day operations and the increased use of technology have made businesses heavily reliant on data and analytics.